Quantifying protocol efficiency: a thermodynamic figure of merit for classical and quantum state-transfer protocols: Protocols for the state transfer

 In order to showcase the use of the protocol grading that we defined in \sect{sec:quantifier}, here we consider the specific problem of transferring a state from one side to the other of a double-well potential.
 We consider an one-dimensional system in a double-well potential, whose corresponding Hamiltonian reads

 where the coefficients $c_1<0$ and $ c_2>0$ determine the shape of the double-well potential.
 Next, we will introduce two particular classical protocols and two quantum ones for the state transfer.
+The classical protocols only deform the potential, and the state must go over the barrier to reach the other side.
+Conversely, the quantum protocols harness genuine quantum effects, namely the quantum tunnelling, such that the state transfers through the barrier between the two wells with the help of the counterdiabatic term.
 A schematic illustration of the protocols is shown in \fig{fig:protocolscheme}.